Service-Learning Grants & Teaching Assistants

 We cannot pay for mileage, gas or salary for any person.
 We generally do not provide any reimbursement or payments directly to community partners, except to support their visit to a class.
 The funding is not intended to meet community needs itself (e.g. is not a donation).

 Who can be reimbursed?

-Expenses must be incurred by faculty or staff, as students cannot be reimbursed.
+Expenses MUST be incurred by faculty or staff, as students cannot be reimbursed.

 Faculty or students may apply during the semester; applications are accepted on a rolling basis.
 Please send a letter with:

-- the course information
+- the course (name and number)